silviamaggi/smd-com/_posts/2021-08-07-leaving-wordpress.md

   - /it/personale/lascio-wordpress/
 ---
 <p class="lead">An announcement to my WordPress followers.
-Soon, I’ll be starting a process to move away from the platform: <strong>my website will have a new house, look, and ways to be managed</strong>.</p>
+Soon, I’ll be starting a process to move away from the platform: my website will have a new house, look, and ways to be managed.</p>

 <!--more-->

 This means that my blog posts won’t appear in your feed anymore and, if you’re following me via email, you’ll stop receiving them in your inbox.
-At the moment, I don’t have an alternative to provide, so the best way to keep in touch would be to **sign up to my mailing list using the form below**.
+At the moment, I don’t have an alternative to provide, so the best way to keep in touch would be to sign up to my mailing list.

 Leaving is a bittersweet sensation, as it’s been countless years since I’ve had my first WordPress site.
-But the idea of **building a website from scratch**, using different and lighter technology, similarly to what I used to do in the early 2000s is nonetheless exciting.
+But the idea of building a website from scratch, using different and lighter technology, similarly to what I used to do in the early 2000s is nonetheless exciting.

 The new site will be based on [Jekyll](https://jekyllrb.com/){:target="_blank" rel="noopener"}, and hosted by [GitHub Pages](https://pages.github.com/){:target="_blank" rel="noopener"}.
 I don’t have a precise timeline, but the switch will probably happen in a month or two.
 See you on the other side?
 Should you have any questions, [get in touch]({{ site.url }}/get-in-touch-silviamaggi/).